snwox/snwox.github.io/_posts/2024-01-28-(ctf)-2024-realworldctf.md

 ```

-It's set up like this.
+The setup is configured as shown above.

 ### **challenge.py**

-First, let's look at the part setting up the challenge.
+Let's start by examining the challenge setup:

-1. Deploy using Deploy.s.sol script.
+1. Deployment is done via the Deploy.s.sol script.
-Give 2 ether approval to L1ERC20Bridge then call depositERC20.
+    - 2 ether is approved for L1ERC20Bridge followed by a call to depositERC20.
-When called, it transfers WETH to L1ERC20Bridge and sends a message to call L2ERC20Bridge.finalizeDeposit...
-Let's explore this later.
+    - This action transfers WETH to L1ERC20Bridge and triggers a message to call L2ERC20Bridge.finalizeDeposit.
+More on this later.
-2. Deploy a precompiled contract.
+2. A precompiled contract is deployed:

 ```solidity
 library Lib_PredeployAddresses {
     address internal constant L2_CROSS_DOMAIN_MESSENGER = 0x420000000000000000000000000000000000CAFe;
     address internal constant L2_ERC20_BRIDGE = 0x420000000000000000000000000000000000baBe;